adam-stokes/juju-layer-node/README.md

 # emitters

-**nodejs.installed** - This state is emitted once Node.js has been installed.
+**nodejs.installed** - This state is automatically emitted once Node.js has been installed.
 Rely on this state to perform an application deployment when Node.js is ready to be used.

+**nodejs.install_runtime** - Emit this state if you wish to install a Node.js version.
+This is useful if you want to switch out the underlying default Node.js runtime with another supported runtime (e.g. 0.12)

 # api